qgis/QGIS-Documentation/source/docs/documentation_guidelines/writing.rst

 Labels/references
 -----------------

-References use anchors inside the text to create hyperlinks to sections or pages.
+Anchors inside the text can be used to create hyperlinks to sections or pages.

 The example below creates the anchor of a section (e.g., Label/reference title)